Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 Showcase Collections

-Groupings of display on built-ins provide a unique way to exhibit treasured collections or heirlooms with distinction.
+Groupings of displays on built-ins provide a unique way to exhibit treasured collections or heirlooms with distinction.

 Faux Pilaster Panels for Walls